openstack/neutron/README.rst

 Get in touch via `email <mailto:openstack-discuss@lists.openstack.org>`_.
 Use [Neutron] in your subject.

-To learn how to contribute:
+To learn how to contribute, please read the CONTRIBUTING.rst file.

-  CONTRIBUTING.rst